smithjd/sql-pet/README.md

 Need to incorporate more of the [ideas that Aaron Makubuya demonstrated](https://github.com/Cascadia-R/Using_R_With_Databases/blob/master/Intro_To_R_With_Databases.Rmd) at the Cascadia R Conf.

-## Interacting with Postgres from R
+# Interacting with Postgres from R -> goes to chapter 5

 * keeping passwords secure
 * differences between production and data warehouse environments